The is the most complete list of dry ice facts you’ll find on the internet.

 Before starting, we’d like to encourage you to please read our previous articles that answered what dry ice is and if you can eat dry ice – this will allow you to have a good understanding about dry ice and make you grasp the points and facts below easier.

-With that being said, let’s get started with dry ice facts without wasting any of our time.
+With that being said, let’s get started with dry ice facts without wasting any of our time and look into what dry ice is used for.

 Dry Ice Facts: